Automatic Real-time, Identification, Acquisition and Tracking of Targets

 Initial features include:

-- Target Tracker: Automatically, identifies and holds a stationary or moving target centrally in the field of view (FoV) of the camera by repointing the camera and yawing the aircraft
+- Automatically, identifies and holds a stationary or moving target centrally in the field of view (FoV) of the camera by repointing the camera and yawing the aircraft

 - Moving Target Indicator (MTI): Pilots can visually annotate up to 10 moving objects within the FoV